ValkSystems/bootbuilder/README.md

 ```

-On all the controls you can set the name, id, class(es), value, placeholder, label text, required (y/n), disabled (y/n), readonly (y/n) with simple methods:
+On all the controls you can set the name, id, class(es), value, placeholder, label text, required (y/n), disabled (y/n), readonly (y/n), errorstate (y/n) and helptext with simple methods:

 ```php
 setId($id) // set the id of the control tag (<input>/<select>/etc)